Alberta Literary Awards Gala

-The 2018 Alberta Literary Awards were presented on Saturday, June 2, 2018 at the Imperial Ballroom, Hyatt Regency Hotel, Calgary.
+The 2019 Alberta Literary Awards will be presented on Saturday, June 8, 2019 at the Coast Edmonton Plaza Hotel, Edmonton.

-Our thanks to all who joined us for an evening that honoured Alberta's literary community!
-We presented awards in nine categories that include fiction, nonfiction, drama, poetry, and children's literature.
-Our keynote speaker was the well-known and much-admired author Aritha van Herk, whose work and involvement in Alberta's writing community is unparalleled.
+We invite you to join us for an evening honouring Alberta's literary community!
+Awards will be presented in nine categories that include fiction, nonfiction, drama, poetry, and children's literature.

 Please visit the Conference and Gala FAQ for more information.